tunglev/Mobile-Booth/README.md

 - Coordinate teammate meetings based on available times (in person or online).
 This helps us work together better and makes sure we are on the same page about the project.
 - Help teammates connect parts of issues they are working on (i.e. connecting one system to another)

-Planned Issues:
+Completed Issues:
 - FAQ and About Us Pages #18
+- Research about roles and assign proper responsibility for Mihir Nagarkatti on README.md #7

+Planned/Ongoing Issues:
 - Integrating AI with Custom Backgrounds #16
-- Research about roles and assign proper responsibility for Mihir Nagarkatti on README.md #7
 - Organize Meetings and Connect Teammates #17